Skip to Content

 The Beabull is not a designer dog you see every day.
 They’re the bizarre cross of a Bulldog and Beagle, and they’ve been quietly capturing hearts with their attractive looks, loving manner and light-hearted temperaments.

-Though the Bulldog side can make them stubborn and independent dogs, they’re fairly calm and easy-going when in the home.
+Though the Bulldog side can make them stubborn and independent dogs, they’re fairly calm and easy-going when in the home surrounded by loved ones.
 Plus, they’re as affectionate, loyal and playful as any other Beagle mixes on this list.

 19. Poogle